ruippeixotog/intro-to-category-theory/slides.md

 Note:

-- Rules are kept the same
+Note that the rules are very similar to the initial object rules.

 ---